matthughesr/StarWarsScript/README.md

 ## Instructions to run the container
 1. Open terminal and ensure docker is installed.
 Run: "docker --version"

+2. Open Docker desktop (it sometimes needs to be open for it to work)

-2. Run docker container.
+3. Run docker container.
 Run: "docker run ghcr.io/matthughesr/star-wars-ghcr:latest"

-3. Sit back and watch the script run
+4. Sit back and watch the script run